 Phenomena such as rising populism, deepening inequality, and disenfranchised citizens are questioning the future of democratic principles and institutions.
 This includes the role of political parties.
 Is there still a role for political parties in the 21st century?

-The Pirate Party will be represented by the MP Thórhildur Sunna Ævarsdóttir.
-Felipe Muñoz will represent the Partido de la Red.
-And Sam van der Staak of International IDEA (Stockholm) will introduce the Digital Parties Portal which was launched recently.
-The workshop will be moderated by Will Derks (NIMD).
+The Pirate Party was represented by the MP Thórhildur Sunna Ævarsdóttir.
+Felipe Muñoz represented the Partido de la Red.
+And Sam van der Staak of International IDEA (Stockholm) introduced the Digital Parties Portal which was launched recently.
+The workshop was moderated by Will Derks (NIMD).

 Here you can read about the outcomes.